 - Connection bar: connects the console to the search coil; it is usually adjustable so that you can adjust its height according to your height

-The average metal detector is very easy to operate.
-Once the detector is switched on, simply allow the detector to move slowly over the area you wish to search.
-If the target is swept, the detector emits a signal that you can hear.
+The average metal detector is elementary to operate.
+Once you switch on the detector, and allow the detector to move slowly over the area you wish to search.
+If the metal detector swept the targets, the detector emits a signal that you can hear.

-More advanced metal detectors are equipped with a display that accurately identifies the type of metal found and how deep the target is buried in the ground.
+More advanced metal detectors have a display that accurately identifies the metal found and how deep the target is buried in the ground.

 How does a metal detector work?

 Metal detectors use the principle of electromagnetic induction to produce a rapidly changing magnetic field using a coil with an alternating current passing through it.
 This magnetic field generates an eddy current inside the metal object.
 The eddy currents, in turn, generate a magnetic field, which in turn affects the original magnetic field and triggers the detector to chirp.